3DSpeakerPersonalityCorpus/Anon3DSpeakerPersonalityCorpus/README.md

 Speech stimuli were assessed by a separate group of 10 listeners (5 female, 5 male) on the Big Five personality traits of openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism (on a 0 to 100 scale) and estimated distance (on a 0 to 10m scale).

-## Contact Information
-To get in touch for questions about the corpus please contact alessandro.vinciarelli@glasgow.ac.uk

 ## Speech materials

 ### The North Wind and the Sun [1]